OpenRouter Observability & Monitoring with OpenTelemetry

 Click Test Connection to verify the setup.
 Once there is a success message, click the "Add" button.

-Your OpenRouter calls should now be traced and sent to SigNoz.
+Once configured, your OpenRouter calls are traced and sent to SigNoz.

 Step 2: Use the OpenRouter API